 The [METIC] variable turns ON/OFF linear interpolation of meteorological input data.
 The [SROC] variable allows the user to specify whether or not short wave solar radiation data are computed from cloud cover (the default), or whether the user specifies observed short wave solar radiation in the meteorological input file [METFN].
 In the meteorological data file, short wave solar radiation data are in units of W/m2 and include only incident short-wave solar radiation on the water surface.

 The [FETCHC] variable turns ON/OFF a technique of Fang and Stefan (1994) to compute fetch effects on wind.
-This should not be used for river sections and should be used with caution for reservoir/lake systems.
+This should not be used for river sections and used only with caution for reservoir/lake systems.
 A description is outlined in Part 2 of the User’s Manual under Dissolved Oxygen and reaeration coefficients.
-Note that internal fetch calculations are always on, but that you can choose the Fang and Stefan approach if desired.
+Note that internal fetch calculations are always on, but you can choose the Fang and Stefan approach if desired.

-The variables [AFW], [BFW], and [CFW] specify the coefficients to be used in the wind function used in computing surface heat exchange (for both term-by-term and equilibrium approaches) and evaporation (see Part 2 of the User Manual).
+The variables [AFW], [BFW], and [CFW] specify the coefficients to be used in the wind function when computing surface heat exchange (for both term-by-term and equilibrium approaches) and evaporation (see Part 2 of the User Manual).
 The function has been generalized in the model to the following:

 fWz=afw+bfwWzcfw

 where afw is in units of Wm-2 mm Hg-1, bfw is in units of Wm-2 mm Hg-1 (ms-1)-cfw, and cfw has no units.
 The default formulation is the recommended form of the function taken from Edinger, et. al. (1974), although there are several other forms that can be used.
-For systems that are thermally loaded such as cooling lakes, the Ryan-Harleman formulation that takes into account forced convection should be used with [RHEVC] set to ON.
+For systems that are thermally loaded, such as cooling lakes, the Ryan-Harleman formulation that takes forced convection into account should be used with [RHEVC] set to ON.
 This only affects the term-by-term model and not the equilibrium temperature model.
-All of the wind speed formulations are referenced to a height at which wind speeds were measured.
-The variable [WINDH] allows the user to specify the height at which wind speed measurements were taken, and the model converts them to the appropriate wind speed at the height that the wind speed formulation is based on.
+All speed formulations are referenced to the height at which wind speeds were measured.
+The variable [WINDH] allows the user to specify the height at which wind speed measurements were taken, and the model converts them to the appropriate wind speed at the height on which the wind speed formulation is based.